kgisl/pythonFDP/manual/lab10-matrixmul.py.md

 ## Bonus 2

-Consider a two-dimensional matrix containing integer entries in which all rows and all columns are sorted in ascending order; for example:
+Consider a two-dimensional matrix containing integer entries in which all rows and all columns are sorted in ascending order.
+For example:

 ```
  1 12 43 87